wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 ## Purpose

 This is a starter template app.
 It is source to begin any new application.
-It contains style conventions in the [a relative link](docs) docs folder.
+It contains style conventions in the [docs folder](docs) .

 ##TODO